bennylope/elasticstack/README.rst

 The default analyzer for non-nGram fields in Haystack's ElasticSearch backend is the `snowball analyzer
 <http://www.elasticsearch.org/guide/reference/index-modules/analysis/snowball-analyzer.html>`_.
-A perfectly good analyzer but not necessarily what you need, and also language specific (English by default).
+A perfectly good analyzer but not necessarily what you need.
+It's also language specific (English by default).

 Specify your analyzer with `ELASTICSEARCH_DEFAULT_ANALYZER` in your settings